sassoftware/azure-quickstart-templates/sas-viya-resources-only/README.md

 <a name="architecture"></a>
 ## Architecture

-The SAS Infrastructure-Only Quickstart Template creates the virtual machines, networking resources, and other associated infrastructure necessary to support the intallation of SAS Viya.
+The SAS Resources-Only Quickstart Template creates the virtual machines, networking resources, and other associated infrastructure necessary to support the intallation of SAS software.

 When the Quickstart is deployed with the default template parameters, the following environment is created in the specified Azure resource group: